joshbrew/EEG-Amplifier/README.md

 Design reference by Abishek Parikh.

 EAGLE drawings by Josh Brewster.
+Still adding BOM.
 Works in free EAGLE or you can import them elsewhere usually.

 TL08XH is the latest for this design.